nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

 <Image v-if="surprise" src="~/assets/images/NativeScript-Vue.png"/>
 ```

-**Step 6: Fix Manual Routing Props (if necessary)**
+## (If needed) Step 6: Fix manual routing props

-If your app uses manual routing, please note that the syntax for passing props has changed.
+If your app uses manual routing, the syntax for passing props has changed.

 Old syntax: